mumbleskates/bilrost/README.md

   `&mut bytes::BufMut`, appending it after any data that is already there.
 * `prepend`: encodes the message into a `&mut bilrost::buf::ReverseBuf`, *before* any data that is already there.

+Trait `OwnedMessage`: decoding a fully owned message value from any `bytes::Buf`
 * `decode`, `decode_length_delimited`: decodes the message type from a `bytes::Buf`.
 The length-delimited version of the call will consume only as many bytes as the length delimiter (read from the front of the `Buf`)